bentomhall/nih-system/monsters/Monsters.md

 ### Reactions

 If a monster can do something special with its reaction, that information is contained here.
 If a creature has no special reaction, this section is absent.

+All creatures with a melee attack in their stat block can make opportunity attacks.
+Monsters cannot take the special actions Dodge, Exert, Focus, Deflect, or Spell-break.
+If they have similar capabilities, those will appear as explicit actions in their stat blocks.

 ### Limited Usage